arunkumar-m/bloomfilter/README.md

-# bloomfilter
+# Bloomfilter
-Bloomfilter in Golang
+Simple bloomfilter in Golang